autistic-symposium/searcher-cowswap-py/README.md

 > A limit order is an order to buy or sell with a restriction on the maximum price to be paid or the minimum price to be received (the "limit price").

-This limit determines when a order can be executed:
+This limit determines when an order can be executed:

 ```
 limit_price = sell_amount / buy_amount >= executed_buy_amount / executed_sell_amount